 Exploring the Unknown

-As I watched my reflection with a strange mixture of awe, curiosity and fear, a delightful idea suddenly occurred to me.
+As I watched my reflection with a strange mixture of curiosity and fear, a delightful idea suddenly occurred to me.
 This would explain everything, I thought in both relief and excitement, for the topic was of interest to me.
 “Are you in a parallel universe?”
-I asked excitedly.
+I asked.
 For a moment I was certain that she must be another version of myself in another universe, and that somehow the two universes had come into contact with each other.
 As she frowned and shook her head, my confidence plunged and panic tried to surface again.

 “Then you’re a ghost!”
 I said as the thought entered my mind, hoping very much that she would deny this too.